nysuri/vue-example-project/docs/declarative-rendering.md

 # Declarative Rendering

-What you see in the ==App.vue== file is a Vue Single-File Component (SFC).
-An SFC is a reusable self-contained block of code that encapsulates HTML, CSS and JavaScript that belong together, written inside a ==.vue== file.
+What you see in the `App.vue` file is a Vue Single-File Component (SFC).
+An SFC is a reusable self-contained block of code that encapsulates HTML, CSS and JavaScript that belong together, written inside a `.vue` file.

 The core feature of Vue is declarative rendering: using a template syntax that extends HTML, we can describe how the HTML should look based on JavaScript state.
 When the state changes, the HTML updates automatically.

 State that can trigger updates when changed is considered reactive.
-We can declare reactive state using Vue's ==ref()== API.
+We can declare reactive state using Vue's `ref()` API.

 ```vue
 import { ref } from 'vue'